Metrojet Flight 9268: Passengers and crew

-Flight 9268 was carrying 217 passengers, of which 25 were children, plus 7 crew members.
-The captain of the flight was 47-year-old Valery Yurievich Nemov and the first officer was Sergei Stanislavovich Trukhachev.
-According to the airline, Captain Nemov had amassed more than 12,000 hours of flight time, including 3,800 hours on this aircraft type.
+Flight 9268 was carrying 217 passengers, of which 25 were children, plus seven crew members.
+The captain was 47-year-old Valery Yurievich Nemov and the first officer was Sergei Stanislavovich Trukhachev.
+According to the airline, Captain Nemov had amassed more than 12,000 hours of flight time, including 3,800 hours on the aircraft type.
 First Officer Trukhachev had 5,641 hours of flight time, including more than 1,300 hours on the aircraft type.

 The Russian embassy confirmed that most of the passengers and all of the crew members were Russian.
 There were also one Belarusian and four Ukrainian passengers on board.
 Most of the passengers were tourists returning from Red Sea resorts.
 The Association of Tour Operators of Russia released the passenger manifest of all those thought to have been on the flight.
 The majority of the passengers were from northwest Russia, including Saint Petersburg and the surrounding Leningrad, Novgorod and Pskov oblasts.
-A great number of children were orphaned by the crash as many parents on the flight had left their children behind in Russia.
+A large number of children were orphaned by the crash, as many parents on the flight had left their children behind in Russia.

-Accident
+Incident

 The route of the aircraft.
 The black dot indicates the starting point of the flight; the red dot indicates the last position at which the aircraft was tracked.

-Flight 9268 left Sharm El Sheikh at 05:50 EGY (03:50 UTC) on 31 October 2015 for Pulkovo Airport in Saint Petersburg, Russia, with 217 passengers and 7 crew members on board.
-The aircraft failed to make contact with Cyprus Air Traffic Control 23 minutes later.
+Flight 9268 left Sharm El Sheikh at 05:50 EGY (03:50 UTC) on 31 October 2015 for Pulkovo Airport in Saint Petersburg, Russia with 217 passengers and seven crew members on board.
+The aircraft failed to make contact with Cyprus air-traffic control 23 minutes later.